grusite/practica-react-avanzado/README.md

 ### Tests

 - I have placed the \*.test.js under the file to be tested.
-- I have decided to test actions, and xx component
+- I have decided to test all my actions, reducers and Home component

 ## Author